"The greatness of a nation and its moral progress can be judged by the way its animals are treated"

 Home Euthanasia Appointments

-You will have an appointment time at your home that will be scheduled with Dr. Whitley at a time that works for you.
-When you make your appointment you may ask questions about when is the right time to let your pet pass.
+You will have an appointment window at your home that will be scheduled with in advance.
+You can either make your appointment online or via communication with Dr. Sarah directly.
+Prior to or when you make your appointment you may ask questions about when is the right time to let your pet pass if you are not sure.
 (See When Is the Right Time? section)